chris-linefield/foundryvtt-warcraft5e/README.md

 https://drive.google.com/drive/folders/0B1FoMHLY1oOtLUlNdTZXYzVNY0k

 This module is based on the default dnd5e System.
 It basically uses all the default features (drag and drop and stuff) and works exactly how you would expect it to be.
-However - the templates got overhauled mostly just for aesthetics.
+However - the templates got overhauled (mostly for aesthetics).

 # Installation: